 Some potential problems are easy to spot.
 These include:

-• V-shaped forks rather than U-shaped ones.
-V-shaped are more likely to split.
+- V-shaped forks rather than U-shaped ones.
+V-shaped is more likely to split.

 The experts at Organically Green can help you secure your trees during a storm and provide assistance in tree trimming and pruning before they cause damage or help you deal with fallen branches and trees.